feilab-hust/LFMNR/FLFM_simulation/README.md

 * Forward projection
   \
   - Click "ForwardBatch_GPU.m"
-  - Choose the 3D stack for generating LF projection
+  - Choose the 3D stack for generating LF projection (*e.g. The 3D microtubule data at '/data/Trained_Weights_Data/Tube_view7_simuProjection/Ref_3D_GT'*)
   - Waiting for several seconds.
 The 2D LF will be saved at the child folder "Hex_projection"
 * Deconvolution for FLFM 3D reconstruction
   \
   - Click "ReconstructionGPU.m"
+  - Choose the 2D LF images
   - Waiting for several minutes.
 Deconvolution results will be saved at the child folder "Deconv"